Guides

 Steam lists online co-op and the store page describes playing alone or with friends.

-What should I check on launch day?
+What should I check before a long save?

 Check platform store details, controls, co-op hosting, save reloads, energy, airship progress, and early resource routes.